-The 18-hole championship golf course measures 6308 yards from the blue tees, 6099 from the whites, 5425 from the golds, and 5042 from the reds.
+The 18-hole championship golf course measures 6391 yards from the black tees, 6170 from the gray, 5441 from the bronze, and 4948 from the green.
 Elevation changes make the course play longer than the distances would suggest.
 Par is 70 for men and 71 for women.

 The course was built in three distinct phases, resulting in a unique combination of holes with some that should be attacked and others that must just be survived.
 The original 9 holes were built in 1910 on a plot of land running from Main Street (Old Route 16) and the current boundary of the city of Olean .
 The original course lies on a gently sloping hill that results in most greens breaking southwest or, as locals say, “towards the post office.”